opnfv/releng-xci/docs/xci-user-guide.rst

 Behind the Scenes
 -----------------

-Here are the steps that take place upon the execution of the sandbox script ``xci-deploy.sh``:
+Here are steps that take place upon the execution of the sandbox script ``xci-deploy.sh``:

 1. Sources environment variables in order to set things up properly.